ESPHome CO2 sensor

 Connect the ESP via USB to the computer.

-Install ESPHome and compile the configuration code after you configured your own wi-fi.
+Install ESPHome and compile the configuration code after you’ve configured your own wifi.
 And configure (or remove) the MQTT section.
-This is not needed if you integrate it direct in Home Assistant.
+This is not needed if you integrate it directly in Home Assistant.

 For more information about installing and flashing your ESP with ESPHome see the ESPHome website or Peyanski ESPHome Installation Guide.